 What are the symptoms of meningitis in cats?

-It is often hard to determine if a cat is sick as they are so good at hiding signs of pain of discomfort, so it is up to us to keep a diligent eye on them and look for changes in behaviour as well as other clues.
+It is often hard to determine if a cat is sick as they are so good at hiding signs of pain and discomfort, so it is up to us to keep a diligent eye on them and look for changes in behaviour as well as other clues.

 Symptoms can range from generalised to CNS type and may include: